xraypy/xraylarch/doc/xafs/utilities.rst

     The method uses an XAFS Fourier transform, and many of arguments (**kmin**, **kmax**, etc) are identical to those of :func:`xftf`.

-    This function follows the First Argument Group convention with arrarys named `k` and `chi`.
+    This function follows the First Argument Group convention with arrays named `k` and `chi`.
     The following outputs are written to the supplied **group** (or `_sys.xafsGroup` if **group** is not supplied):